AyushKat2001/Spark-Airflow-ETL-Pipeline/README.md

 Invalid data → processed/bad_records/

-Parquet file can be viewed using parquetview.csv python file
+Parquet file can be viewed using parquetviewfile.csv python file

 ### Why This Project Matters

 This pipeline reflects real-world data engineering patterns used in production systems:

-Spark for scale
+- Spark for scale

-Airflow for orchestration
+- Airflow for orchestration

-Strong data quality enforcement
+- Strong data quality enforcement

 ### Author
 #### Ayush